Courses 2026-2027

 Description: Historical, conceptual, theoretical, and critical perspectives on world texts from antiquity to the digital age.
 Manuscript circulation of texts in the Middle Ages and modern times; global histories of the rise and spread of print technologies; preservation, access, reuse, and recycling of text.
 Impacts of digitization and textual data on reading and on repositories and institutions, such as libraries.

-Course counts as a core course in the Graduate Certificate in Textual and Digital Studies
+Course counts as a Core Course in Graduate Certificate in Textual and Digital Studies.

 View in MyPlan